kautilyaa/kautilyaa.github.io/README.md

 > Imitation is the highest form of flattery.

-This site was built entirely by my hands, from scratch, using a combination of Jekyll, Tailwind and Alpine.js.
+This site was edited by me using a combination of Jekyll, Tailwind and Alpine.js.
 However, I would like to give a big shout out to [Brittany Chiang](https://brittanychiang.com/) for much inspiration.

 I am happy to pay it forward.
 If you would like to fork this site